Proof of impossibility: By descent

 Another type of proof by contradiction is proof by descent, which proceeds first by assuming that something is possible, such as a positive integer solution to a class of equations, and that therefore there must be a smallest solution (by the Well-ordering principle).
 From the alleged smallest solution, it is then shown that a smaller solution can be found, contradicting the premise that the former solution was the smallest one possible—thereby showing that the original premise that a solution exists must be false.

-Types of disproof

-There are two alternative methods of disproving a conjecture that something is impossible: by counterexample (constructive proof) and by logical contradiction (non-constructive proof).
+Counterexample

 The obvious way to disprove an impossibility conjecture is by providing a single counterexample.
 For example, Euler proposed that at least n different nth powers were necessary to sum to yet another nth power.
 The conjecture was disproved in 1966, with a counterexample involving a count of only four different 5th powers summing to another fifth power: